This tutorial demonstrates how to compare two sheets for differences in Excel and Google Sheets.

-- Make sure you have a file open that contains multiple worksheets and then, in the Ribbon, select View > New Window.
+- Make sure you have a file open that contains multiple worksheets and then, in the Ribbon, go to View > New Window.

 - You can switch to the new window and move to a different sheet.
-The (1) title bar in Excel will show that you have two windows of the same book by putting a “2” after the file name.
+The (1) title bar in Excel will show that you have two windows of the same book by adding a 2 after the file name.
 To view the sheets side by side, click (2) View Side by Side.

-- To view the sheets next to each other instead of one below the other, in the Ribbon, select (1) View > Arrange All, (2) select Vertical, then (3) click OK.
+- To view the sheets next to each other instead of one below the other, in the Ribbon, go to View > Arrange All, choose Vertical, and then click OK.

-The “2” sheet will now be placed next to each other on your screen.
+The two windows are displayed next to each other on your screen.

 - You can now visually compare the data in the two sheets to see the differences.
 You can also use this method to compare two separate files for differences.